220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Bank transfers are being submitted without routing numbers"
 - **Impact**: Failed ACH transfers

+> routingNumber is optional in fundAccount endpoint input and FundingFormData type

+> Solution: make routingNumber not optional

+> In the future required fields should not be marked as optional

 **Ticket VAL-210: Card Type Detection**

 - **Reporter**: Support Team